Polemi: History

 Polemi has a long and rich history of association with the Greek Orthodox Church.
 As well as the main church and smaller chapels in Polemi, the Metochi Μετόχι stands at the northern edge of the village.
 This large stone building and enclosed courtyard was built as an outpost of the Kykkos Monastery, the pre-eminent monastic institution of Cyprus.
 Polemi's association with Kykkos, which is itself located high in the Troodos Mountains, was longstanding.
 Much of the farmland around the village was under the ownership of the monastery until the twentieth century.
 This historic ownership may have dated back to the rule of the Frankokratia, the Crusaders or Venetians when a feudal system was introduced on the island; or from the time of the Ottoman Empire in Cyprus when families were subject to onerous taxes and private property was sometimes transferred to recognised religious institutions.

 While some villages in the Paphos region were settled by Turkish speaking populations during the Ottoman period, Polemi was historically a village of Greek Cypriots.
 Today Polemi retains its predominantly Greek character but is home to a mix of nationalities with a number of British people living there as in other villages in the Paphos district.

 Polemi is one of the 'wine villages' of Paphos with extensive cultivation of vines in the fields around the village.
 The SODAP Kamanterena winery is located just outside the village boundary to the south west.

-Polemi is also known for its naturally occurring red tulips that are flowering in the fields around the village in springtime.
+Polemi is also known for its naturally occurring red tulips that bloom in the fields around the village in springtime.
 An annual tulip festival is celebrated to mark this phenomenon.